Sampling-based inference for large linear models, with application to linearised Laplace: Abstract

 \section{Abstract}

 Large-scale linear models are ubiquitous throughout machine learning, with contemporary application as surrogate models for neural network uncertainty quantification; that is, the linearised Laplace method.
 Alas, the computational cost associated with Bayesian linear models constrains this method's application to small networks, small output spaces and small datasets.
-We address this limitation by introducing a scalable sample-based Bayesian inference method for conjugate Gaussian multi-output linear models, together with a matching method for hyperparameter (regularisation) selection.
-Furthermore, we use a classic feature normalisation method (the g-prior) to resolve a previously highlighted pathology of the linearised Laplace method.
-Together, these contributions allow us to perform linearised neural network inference with ResNet-18 on CIFAR100 (11M parameters, 100 output dimensions × 50k datapoints) and with a U-Net on a high-resolution tomographic reconstruction task (2M parameters, 251k output dimensions).
+We address this limitation by introducing a scalable sample-based Bayesian inference method for conjugate Gaussian multi-output linear models, together with a matching method for hyperparameter (regularisation strength) selection.
+Furthermore, we use a classic feature normalisation method, the g-prior, to resolve a previously highlighted pathology of the linearised Laplace method.
+Together, these contributions allow us to perform linearised neural network inference with ResNet-18 on CIFAR100 (11M parameters, 100 outputs × 50k datapoints), with ResNet-50 on Imagenet (50M parameters, 1000 outputs × 1.2M datapoints) and with a U-Net on a high-resolution tomographic reconstruction task (2M parameters, 251k output~dimensions).